toppeMRI/toppemri.github.io/index.md

 ![TOPPE workflow](/figs/workflow.png)

 1. **Design** the RF and gradient waveforms you want to play out on the scanner, using any suitable method.
 1. Create TOPPE **sequence files** (gray boxes).
-This is done by first writing each unique sequence block, or module, to a **'.mod'** file using the **'mat2mod.m'** MATLAB script.
+This is done by first writing each unique sequence block, or module, to a **'.mod'** file using the **'writemod.m'** MATLAB script.
-You then create a file named **'scanloop.txt'** that specifies the order in which to play out the modules, waveform amplitudes, and other dynamic sequence information.
+You then use the toolbox function **'write2loop.m'** to create a file named **'scanloop.txt'** that specifies the order in which to play out the modules, waveform amplitudes, and other dynamic sequence information.
 Finally, create a small file named **'modules.txt'** that lists the various modules.
-1. Copy the files you created to **/usr/g/bin/** to the scanner, and run the **TOPPE binary executable** (green box) which loads the files and executes the sequence.
+1. Copy the files you created to the scanner, and run the **interpreter** (green box) which loads the files and executes the sequence.
 The TOPPE executable only needs to be compiled and installed once per scanner software upgrade.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/S817b0Yfe3I?rel=0" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>